Graph sub-sampling for divide-and-conquer algorithms in large networks: Theoretical Results

 If $p_{11}>p_{12}>p_{22}$, then this model generates networks with a CP structure, so we call it the CP-SBM.
-We may also assume that $\alpha_n=k/n$, the proportion of core nodes, goes to zero to model the empirical observation that the core is typically smaller than the periphery.

-In the following Corollary, we find an analytic expression for the expected number of core nodes that are not sampled in each sub-graph.
-We assume that $n$ is large enough such that the probability of sampling the same node twice is negligible.
-The result is in Corollary 3.2 with proof in the Supplemental Materials.\\
+We may also assume that $\alpha_n=k/n$, the proportion of core nodes, is such that $\alpha_n=o(1)$ to model the empirical observation that the core is typically smaller than the periphery.
+In the following corollary, we find an analytic expression for the expected number of core nodes that are not sampled in each sub-graph, the second term in \eqref{eq:theo_cp}.\\

-{\bf Corollary 3.2:} {\it Let $A$ be generated from a CP-SBM with $n$ nodes and $k$ core nodes.
-Let $S$ be a sub-graph of $A$ of size $qn$ where $0\leq q\leq 1$ sampled using $\mathcal S$ where $\mathcal S$ is one of the sub-sampling schemes from this paper.
-If $y_i^{(S)}$ is the event that node $i$ is a core node and not sampled in $S$, then}
+{\bf Corollary 3.2:} {\it Let $\bA$ be generated from a CP-SBM with $n$ nodes and $k$ core nodes.
+Let $ S$ be a randomly chosen sub-graph of $\bA$ of size $q_nn$ where $q_n\in(0,1)$ may depend on $n$.
+Furthermore, let $y_i^{(S)}$ is the event that node $i$ is a core node and not sampled in $ S$.
+If RN is used to sample $ S$ and $q_n=O(1)$, then}